minimalna/LatinSquare/README.md

 while the extra space required for the rows validation is always just `n` because the allocated space is reused with each row iteration.

+### 3. Sudoku validator

+In order to check the performance of the Sudoku validator solution, performance tests were also performed to check scalability.
+This method is called space optimized as it checks the rows and columns of the matrix, iterating over it only once for each row and once for each column.
+The optimized space usage is derived from the approach to use only a `n*Sqrt(n)` size to store the rows that build up a complete row of subgrids at once.
+After building up a particular subgrid array while iterating over the main matrix, the subgrids are getting immediately validated and the space reused.
+Thus, the rough time complexity corresponds to `O(2 *n^2)`, while space complexity is `O(n*Sqrt(n) + 2*n)` given the approach mentioned above, plus the size taken up by current row/column.

 ## Performance comparison

 While the rough time complexity of both of the solutions in `O(n^2)`, we already saw in the previous sections that there